Top Holiday Shows and Performances in Philadelphia for 2015

 The Kimmel Center hosts a number of holiday performances including free shows, songs from the Philadelphia Orchestra and more.
 (Photo courtesy the Kimmel Center)

-Disney on Ice Presents Frozen at the Wells Fargo Center
+Disney on Ice Presents 100 Years Of Magic at the Wells Fargo Center

 Philadelphia Orchestra Holiday Concert New Year’s Eve with Yannick Nézet-Séguin